-After a moment’s thought, I genuflected, gave the sign of the cross, and said, “Holy Mary, Mother of God, I have been saved!
+After a moment’s thought, I genuflected, gave the sign of the cross, and said, “Holy Mary, Mother of God, I’ve been saved!
 Pass the shrimp!”

 Now I worry that I could go to Hell for faking rememption in the name of seafood.

-I hate to give up worrying, since I am so good at it.
-Maybe there is money to be made.
-Writing is not a lucrative business, except for a very few.
+I hate to give up worrying, since I’m so good at it.
+Maybe there’s money to be made.
+Writing isn’t a lucrative business, except for a very few.
 Most of us are not in it for the money, but because we feel compelled to put our thoughts down on paper.

 I firmly believe that if I were unable to put my thoughts (absurd though they may be) on paper, my head just may explode like the time Mom was making dinner in the pressure cooker and it exploded, spewing split pea soup all over the kitchen.
 There go my thoughts and my unused words.
 Look, there is the word ‘fiduciary,’ slipping slowly down the refrigerator door, as ‘tatterdemalion’ falls in syllabled droplets from the ceiling fixture like rust-tainted water from the leaky, pitted faucet in a cheap motel.
 What a waste of wonderful words, as well as Mom’s delicious split pea soup.

 I once heard a radio ad stating, “If worry is causing you distress, call our hotline by dialing…” and here is where they instructed us worriers to dial the corresponding numbers for the spelling of the word “anxiety.”
 I’m not a great speller.
 After 5 or 6 failed attempts at correctly spelling the word “anxiety” on my phone, I gave up and curled into a corner in a fetal position.